Telecominfraproject/OpenCellular/README.md

 command line or with *i915* blacklisted).
 After running *i915* it only works by chance.

-When running `gfx_test` (as root), it will ask for a single argument:
+When running `gfx_test` (as root), it will access the graphics hard- ware through the sysfs PCI interface.
+The path is

-The path to a sysfs PCI-device node, where it will find the graphics hardware.
-Usually this is PCI device 00:02.0:
+    /sys/devices/pci0000:00/0000:00:02.0/

-    $ sudo build/gfx_test /sys/devices/pci0000:00/0000:00:02.0/
+for all supported platforms.

 If you chose the right config above, you should be presented with a nice test image.
 However, `gfx_test` is one-way only: The graphics